Soil type means different things to different people.

 Yet, planting in poor infertile soils is a generalization that more often applies to the vineyards of the Old World and even there it is still a simplified way of presenting a complex topic in one statement.

-Many vineyards planted on fertile soils land can use other techniques for controlling yields and grape quality.
+Many vineyards planted on fertile land can use other techniques for controlling yields and grape quality.
+Planting at super high densities is one way.
+Labour-intensive crop thinning is another.

 Fertile soil types in the valley plains near rivers produce higher yielding but lower quality grapes

-This isn’t to say that all flat vineyards make poor wine – noooooo.
-But usually, those flat vineyards that make great wine have poor, infertile soils (think of the rocky gravel loam of Bordeaux)
+This isn’t to say that all flat, fertile vineyards make poor wine – noooooo.
+Viticulturalists have other ways of reducing yields.

 If you want to plant a vineyard, you have to be careful to choose grape varieties that will work with the soil.
 You also need to balance that with the climate of the area.

-For example, one of the reasons why Albariño grows so well in Rías Baixes in the northwest of Spain is due to the granite subsoil.
+For example, one of the reasons why Albariño grows so well in Rías Baixes in the northwest of Spain is due to the granite topsoil and subsoil.

 Why does Albariño grow so well in Spain?

-Rías Baixes in Spain has a mediterranean climate as the region lays right on the edges of the ocean.
-So it rains a lot.
+Rías Baixes in Spain has a cool and sunny mediterranean climate as the region lays right on the edges of the ocean.
+So, it also rains a lot.

-However, granite is a well-draining soil and this is the subsoil in Rías Baixes.
+The granite soils of Rías Baixes make sure that the vine’s feet aren’t always soaked.
 To boot, these vineyards are also along the hillsides which helps rid the soils of all that excess rain.

-Limestone is also a cool soil.
-Where Merlot grows best in the world is in St. Émilion in Bordeaux which has cool, limestone soils that maintain the acidity in Merlot.
+As a perfect example, the best estates in St. Émilion in Bordeaux have cool, limestone and clay soils that maintain acidity in Merlot grapes.

-In other places, Merlot is plush with dark plum fruits and chocolate.
-The wines are smooth and velvety, but they cannot age in your cellar for long.
+Because in many wine regions that grow Merlot, their wines are plush with dark plum fruits and chocolate.
+They are smooth and velvety, but they cannot age in your cellar for long.

 Only in St. Émilion are the soils cool enough to get the fruit ripeness in the grapes AND retain high acidity for long ageability.

-On the flip side of the coin, warm soils can help ripen grapes in marginal climates.
+On the flip side of the coin, warm soils are also important to certain regions because they can help ripen grapes in marginal climates.

 But it's not just the quality of the grapes and wine structure that are affected by soil types.
-In some places, changes in the soil affect the flavour of the wine too.
+Changes in the soil affect the flavour of the wine too.

 If you speak with the producers in Burgundy, France, they will ALWAYS talk about the soil and the flavour of the wine in the same sentence.